djalbat/necessary/README.md

         validationFunction
       };

-prompt(options, (value) => {
+prompt(options, (answer) => {
   ...
 });
 ```

 There are a range of properties available for the `options` object.
 The `description` and `errorMessage` properties are mandatory.
 The remaining properties are optional.

-The default values of hte `attempts` and `encoding` properties are `3` and `utf8`, respectively.
+The default values of the `attempts` and `encoding` properties are `3` and `utf8`, respectively.
 The default value of the `hidden` property is `false`.
 Setting it to `true` results in password-style input, that is, the characters remain hidden.

 If no `validateFunction` property is given then you must set a `validatePattern` property instead, which must be a regular expression.

 The `initialAnswer` property sets the initial answer at the prompt.
 You might want to set it to `yes`, for example.
 Lastly, setting the `answer` property to anything other than `null` or `undefined` causes the `callback` function to be invoked immediately without any prompt being shown.
 This can be useful for debugging.

 ## Logging utilities